McNepp/QApplicationContext/README.md

 In this method, you might apply further configuration to your service there, or perform logging or monitoring tasks.<br>
-Any information that you might want to pass to a QApplicationContextPostProcessor can be supplied as so-called *private properties* via mcnepp::qtdi::make_config().
+Any information that you might want to pass to a QApplicationContextPostProcessor can be supplied as so-called *private properties* via mcnepp::qtdi::config().
 Just prefix the property-key with a dot.

 ## Service-Initializers